rusi-ns/rusi-ns-web/wp-content/plugins/wp-content-security-policy/readme.txt

 Every error output by your browser is likely to result in a call to the server to log the error - if a page has 20 errors that's 20 calls to your server - this can be a lot of processing power.
 To avoid this change the "Log Violations" option from "Yes, All" to "Yes - 10%", "Yes - 1%', or "Yes - 0.1%" - in each case the plugin will randomly allow only a set fraction of your visitors to report errors back to the server, they're still enfored at the browser but no report will come back to your site.

 == Changelog ==

+= 2.3 =
+* Bug: CSP Enforced mode was getting lost due to 'empty()' check

+= 2.2 =
+* Moved CSP v3 information into tab on admin screen to make it easier to find
+* Grouped options on admin panels - added red border to make grouping obvious
+* Added HSTS preload option and warning text.
+Handle auto-redirect by WordPress.
+* Added support for 'unsafe-hashed-attributes' which is a W3C work in progress setting
+* Bug: Undefined variables in admin screens
+* Bug: Display of errors for policies was breaking
+* Bug: internal link tester failed due to private function
+* Tested against WordPress 4.9.4

 = 2.1 =
 * Added full support for CSP version 3 - nonces, auto-tagging scripts and style tags, etc. See section **CSP v3 Additional Nonce Tagging**